 At night, the museum transforms into a large luminous urban object.
 Photo: Markus Tretter

 © Kunsthaus Bregenz

-Zumthor devised the different configuration between ground floor and upper floors – which, up to the luminous false ceiling height, are enclosed on their perimeter by non-load-bearing concrete walls, to provide the latter substantial vertical display space for hanging flat objects like paintings and photographs, while the ground floor, which also has a larger ceiling height, is particularly suitable for displaying large sculptures and installations.
+Zumthor devised the different configuration between the ground floor and the upper floors – which, up to the luminous false ceiling height, are enclosed on their perimeter by non-load-bearing concrete walls, to provide the latter substantial vertical display space for hanging flat objects like paintings and photographs, while the ground floor, which also has a larger ceiling height, is particularly suitable for displaying large sculptures and installations.

-Overall, the Kunsthaus Bregenz expresses a very original approach to museum design; the KUB galleries are neither “white-boxes”, neutral and indifferent to what is on display, nor architecturally extreme spaces that overpower the artworks inside them.
+Overall, the Kunsthaus Bregenz expresses a very original approach to museum design; the KUB galleries are neither “white boxes”, neutral and indifferent to what is on display, nor architecturally extreme spaces that overpower the artworks inside them.
 They are rooms conceived to make art and architecture collaborate and complement one another, which is probably the best thing an architect could do when designing a museum.

 A close-up of the satin glass facade.
 Photo by William.

 Cover image: Kunsthaus Bregenz, 2016.
 Photo: Markus Tretter © Kunsthaus Bregenz